 Belonging to of the biggest countries in Europe, the public transport system in Spain is comprehensive enough to give expats various options for getting around.
 Functioning as a gateway between Europe, Africa, and the Americas, the country has an extensive network of ports, airports, roads and rail networks to facilitate the demands of its position.

-While it is possible to get by without a car, many expats prefer driving in Spain for the freedom to explore that a personal vehicle affords them.
+While it is possible to get by without a car, many expats prefer to own one in Spain for the freedom it affords.

 Public transport in Spain

-Public transportation in Spain is well organised and comprehensive, enabling residents to travel effectively both within and between cities.
+Public transportation in Spain is well organised and comprehensive, enabling residents to travel efficiently both within their towns and between cities.

-The national railway network is one of the most popular ways for travelling between different regions, although expats can also make use of buses and aeroplanes, or take to the picturesque Spanish roads themselves.
+The national railway network is one of the most popular ways to travel between regions, although many expats fly or use the bus system.
 Expats should find getting around in Spain straightforward and relatively stress-free.

-The Spanish railway network is mostly operated by La Red de los Ferrocarriles Españoles (RENFE) and, especially in larger cities, is often integrated with regional and urban networks.
+The Spanish railway network is operated chiefly by La Red de los Ferrocarriles Españoles (RENFE) and is often integrated with regional and urban networks, especially in larger cities.

 While not the cheapest way of travelling in Spain, with speeds of up to 192 miles per hour (310km/h), it is one of the fastest and most convenient ways of getting around.

-Numerous cities have light rail or subway systems, while the metro system in Madrid is said to be one of the best in the world.
+Several cities have light-rail or subway systems, while the metro system in Madrid is said to be one of the best in the world.